Gas-fired combined cycle power plant

 Second half of 2016

 KELAR (consortium of Korean Southern Power and Samsung C&T)

-BHP Billiton Chile, a subsidiary of BHP Billiton, signed an agreement with Samsung C&T and Korean Southern Power (KOSPO) in November 2013 for the construction of a 517MW gas-fired, combined-cycle power plant in Mejillones, Chile.
+BHP Billiton Chile, a subsidiary of BHP Billiton, signed an agreement with Samsung C&T and Korean Southern Power (KOSPO) in November 2013 for the construction of the 517MW gas-fired combined cycle Kelar power plant in Mejillones, Chile.

-KOSPO and Samsung C&T formed a special purpose company called KELAR for the development and operation of the project under Build, Own, Operate and Maintain (BOOM) mode.
+KOSPO and Samsung C&T formed a special purpose company called KELAR for the development and operation of the project under a build, own, operate and maintain (BOOM) model.

 The plant is expected to replace coal-based power generation in Chile, offsetting up to 1.5 million tonnes of CO₂ emissions a year.